akashdeshpande/100-days-of-code/log.md

 **Thoughts** I have a little difficulty understanding the collaboration part.
 But I have a feeling I will get through it.

+### Day 4: September 25, Friday

+**Today's Progress**: Completed basics of HTML and HTML5

+**Thoughts** It was relatiely easy.
+I am scared of the javascript and framework stuff because I think it is too difficult to master.

 ##### (example to copy from later)
 ### Day x: Month 00, Day